The character of the total power operation: The additive total power operation applied to abelian groups

 commutes, where the maps are induced by the maps described just above. \end{lemma} \begin{proof} We show that the two maps $M \rightrightarrows M \wr \Sigma_{p^k}$ are conjugate.
+The composites

-Since the projections onto $\Sigma_{p^k}$ are clearly the same, it would suffice to show that the kernel $K$ factors through $K \lra{\Delta} K\wr \Sigma_{p^k}$ by the identity map in each case.
+coincide by construction.
+Thus, by \cref{subs}, it suffices to show that the kernel $K$ factors through $K \lra{\Delta} K\wr \Sigma_{p^k}$ by the identity map in each case.
 But this follows from the commutativity of the following two diagrams:

-Thus we have a commutative diagram in $E$-theory without taking any quotients and we may take the quotient to get the square in the statement of the lemma.
+Thus we have a commutative diagram in $E$-cohomology without taking any quotients.
+For each ring we may take the quotient by the appropriate transfer ideal to get the square in the statement of the lemma.

 \end{proof}

 We are now ready to put the pieces together to prove the main theorem of this section.